The hustle and bustle of the holidays have major HR implications, too.

 - If your organization does reviews in Q1 or Q2 instead, use this opportunity to make sure that the system meets current business needs, managers are trained, and that key deadlines are met.

-- In-person holiday celebrations are making a comeback.
+- In-person holiday celebrations have made a comeback.
 HR should always serve as an ambassador for inclusivity, and it is especially important now.
 Calling events “Christmas parties” and saying “spouses welcome” are examples of how good intentions might exclude some team members.
 Also consider the impact that in-person events might have on remote team members and look for ways to include them, as well.

 - Review utilization of reward programs, discount programs, EAP, and other benefits.
 Can you redirect expenses to areas where there may be higher utilization?
 Or consider a communication plan to remind employees of their benefits and perks in the coming year.

 - Lead the charge for cascading goals.
-Determine organizational goals or “rocks” for 2022 and help employees gain the line of sight between how their individual efforts have influence.
+Determine organizational goals or “rocks” for the upcoming year and help employees gain the line of sight between how their individual efforts have influence.

 - A new year offers a virtual “reset switch.”
-If you have been on the fence or ambiguous about policies such as remote work, masks, vaccines, etc., the new year serves as a opportune time to clarify and communicate relevant policies.
+The new year serves as a opportune time to clarify and communicate relevant policies, even publish a revised handbook.

 - Take stock of your training and development curriculum.
 What is missing?
 How is the format working for your team?